MicrosoftDocs/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 ###### **Insight #2: Breakdown of Copilot usage across different Microsoft 365 apps**

-App totals reflect the total number of adoption metrics in the following Microsoft 365 apps: Microsoft Teams, Outlook, Word, Excel, PowerPoint, OneNote, Loop, and Business Chat (work).
+App totals reflect the total number of adoption metrics in the following Microsoft 365 apps: Microsoft Teams, Outlook, Word, Excel, PowerPoint, and Business Chat (work).

 Group totals reflect all users based on the filtered group, including groups that are below the minimum group size.